Herbrant/HSCTF7-writups/forensics/n-95/README.md

 ## Solution

-Remove the three mattles of color (red, green, blue), fill the cutted black little squares, using Gimp or Photoshop and add 3 big square in the 3 corners as usual in QR codes.
+Remove the three mattles of color (red, green, blue), fill the cutted black little squares and add 3 big square in the 3 corners as usual in QR codes using Gimp or Photoshop.
 You'll obtain this:

 ![alt text](https://i.imgur.com/ZiqDHpS.png)